 The voltage used in American Samoa is 120V, 60hz.
 Plugs are type I with an earthing pin and two flat pins forming an inverted V-shape.

 It is advised that travellers get routine vaccines before travelling.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and a yearly flu shot.
 Visitors should consider vaccinations for hepatitis A and typhoid.
-Mosquitoes are present in American Samoa, and visitors are advised to arm themselves with malaria prophylaxis and repellent.
 Medical services in Western Samoa are somewhat limited, with the LBJ Tropical Medical Center in Pago Pago being the only facility.
 So it is best that travellers take prescriptions or over-the-counter drugs with them in case of illness.
 Comprehensive travel insurance is advised.

 Tipping is not practised or expected in American Samoa.
 However, if a guest wishes to tip an employee, they are welcome to do so.

-Most visits to American Samoa are trouble-free.
+Most visits to American Samoa are trouble free.
 For optimum safety, travellers should ensure that they are alert when on foot and choose a safe vehicle when using transport.
-They should ride only in cars that have seatbelts and avoiding overcrowded, top-heavy buses and minivans.
+They should ride only in cars that have seatbelts and avoid overcrowded, top-heavy buses and minivans.

 American Samoans are known to be friendly and generally welcoming, but travellers should be sensitive to local cultural mores.
 Many American Samoans have adopted Western-style dress but the traditional wraparound lavalava is still worn by many of the older generation.